 - If you are unable to have a smartphone during your travel, it is possible to get 10 one-time use bypass codes that you can use for Duo 2FA authentication for the duration of your trip.
 You can generate these by going to MyNetID - https://mynetid.rice.edu, selecting Two-Factor Authentication on left menu, then scrolling down on the Two-Factor Authentication settings page and clicking Generate Bypass Codes.
 Warning: Each time you click this button new codes will be generated invalidating the previous codes.

 - If you have cellular service or a WiFi connection, then you can simply use whatever authentication technique you normally use.
 The push, passcode, and phone options all work overseas.
 You can even add an international phone number as one of your authentication options.

 The Duo app and hardware tokens are subject to export control regulations.
 According to federal export control regulations, the Duo app and hardware tokens may not be transported or sent to embargoed nations identified by the U.S. State Department.
-The following nations are on the embargoed list as of September 2016:

 - North Korea